cesarferreira/kiwi/README.md

 kiwi install
 ```

-`kiwi install` signs the binary with your stable Apple code-signing identity,
+Homebrew and GitHub releases ship an unsigned binary. `kiwi install` signs
-creates the LaunchAgent, and starts it.
-Run it again after each
+that copy with **your** Apple identity, creates the LaunchAgent, and starts
-`brew upgrade kiwi`, because the new binary needs to be signed and the
+it.
+Run it again after each `brew upgrade kiwi`, because the new binary needs
-LaunchAgent needs to point at its new path.
+to be signed and the LaunchAgent needs to point at its new path.

+A paid Apple Developer Program membership is not required.
+A free **Apple
+Development** certificate is enough — add your Apple ID in Xcode
+(**Settings → Accounts**) and create an Apple Development certificate if
+`security` does not list one yet.

-A stable signature matters because macOS Accessibility permission is tied to the
+A stable signature matters because macOS Accessibility permission is tied to
-identity of the executable. `kiwi install` prefers a **Developer ID
+the identity of the executable. `kiwi install` prefers a **Developer ID
-Application** identity, then an **Apple Development** identity.
-Check that macOS
+Application** identity if you already have one, then an **Apple Development**
-can see one:
+identity.
+Check that macOS can see one:

 ```sh
 security find-identity -p codesigning -v